Liverpool Maritime Mercantile City: Revocation of World Heritage status

 In 2010, the Liverpool Waters development was proposed by The Peel Group as part of the Mersey Waters Enterprise Zone, and envisaged construction of several skyscrapers on the waterfront.
 Liverpool City Council granted the project planning permission in 2012, prompting UNESCO to warn of a "serious loss of historic authenticity" if the project proceeded, and to list the site as a World Heritage Site in Danger.
 Five years later, UNESCO stressed that the site risked being delisted in light of the proposed developments.
 In spite of such warnings, Liverpool City Council continued to approve modernist developments in the area, saying that the moratorium on construction of the piers is unpractical, and others suggested it being incompatible with UK law.
-In February 2021, Liverpool City Council's planning committee granted approval for Everton F.C.'s new £500m football stadium to be built in the historic Bramley Moore Dock.
+In February 2021, Liverpool City Council's planning committee granted approval for Everton F.C.'s new £500 million football stadium to be built in the historic Bramley Moore Dock.
 Robert Jenrick, Secretary of State, decided not to intervene, effectively clearing the way for construction.
 The design of the stadium proved popular among the general populace, with support approaching 100%.
-At the same time, a government report found that the city's regeneration department was disorganised and that building procedures were not followed in some cases.
-The mayor of Liverpool, Joe Anderson, and several members of the city's planning committee were arrested on charges of bribery and corruption over the granting of building contracts in Liverpool.

 On 21 June 2021, just before the World Heritage Committee's 44th session in Fuzhou, China, the UN institution published a draft report recommending removal of Liverpool Maritime Mercantile City from its World Heritage Site list, citing non-compliance of UK and local authorities with UN recommendations and extensive modern development that adversely impacted the area.
 The next month, on 21 July, the World Heritage Committee voted 13–5, with 2 abstentions, to remove the status of World Heritage Site from Liverpool Maritime Mercantile City, citing "irreversible loss of attributes conveying the outstanding universal value of the property".
 It is the third site ever to be struck from the UNESCO list.